ampproject/amphtml/spec/amp-story-player.md

 Will mute/unmute the current story.
 This will not persist across stories, eg. calling `player.mute()` on the first story will not mute the second story.

+Please note that due to web standards, the default state is muted and cannot be unmuted unless the user unmuted previously.
+Only webviews explicitly allowing autoplaying media with sound can use unmute right away.

 ```
 player.mute();
 player.unmute();